alirezarezaeikalat/session-authentication-concepts/readMe/readMe.txt

 3. Flow of session(stateful):
 	1. user submit login credential (e.g. email and password)
 	2. server verifies the credentials against DB
-	3. server create temp user session (typically is a string)
+	3. server create temp user session in session store (typically is a string)
 	4. server put session id into cookie
 	5. user sends the cookie with each request.
 	6. sever validates it against session store.